 Barbecue with Friends

 It’s hard not to eat fresh seafood everyday on Hilton Head and while some fish are great on a barbecue, a good old fashioned red meat or chicken dinner is something to look forward to while enjoying the nice weather.
-Bring your own grill or use one of the many barbecue stations at the resort for yourself or for groups.
 Planning a barbecue is easy because all you need is meat and some sides.
 Consider a potluck style meal for groups but grilling burgers, steaks or chicken and adding a simple potato salad and grilled vegetable side is easy.
 Throw in chips and dip for the pre-game and a pie for dessert and everyone will go home full and happy.

 One great option to consider for the barbecue is a shish kabob meal.
 It’s especially nice for groups because customizing each kabob is simple.
 You can do chicken or beef and even throw on vegetarian kabobs.
 Buy a pack of long skewers and add chunks of meat alternating with onion, bell pepper, mushrooms, squash and any other favorite vegetables.
 You can marinade the meat and the vegetables in advance if desired.
 A marinade can help tenderize everything while penetrating seasonings to maximize flavor.
 Throw them on the grill until the meat is done and serve them up.
 Kabobs are simple, easy to pass out and they streamline the combination of meat and vegetables on a convenient skewer.
 Add some appetizers and salad to the spread and you have an instant hit for small and large groups.